-APPLICANT: Stephen Graves and Associates OWNER: \$&P Carmichael Enterprises Inc. et al Application No: 00-0143 and 402578
+APPLICANT: Stephen Graves and & OWNER: S&P Carmichael Enterpris Application No: 00-0143 and 40237S iatı Inc. et al

-Coastal Terrace Prairie / Mixed Grasslands are present on the property.
+Coastal Terrace Prairie I Mixed Grasslands are present on the property.
 The proposed building pads are located away from these mapped habitats (see Attachment 6) but a previously proposed Fire Department turn around along the toe of the slope below the proposed home would have crossed into this habitat.
 The applicant has contacted the Fire Department and has received assurance that the residential turn around at the rear of the proposed home site is adequate to meet Fire Department turn regulations and the lower turn around has therefore been eliminated from the plan.
-With the elimination of the lower most turn around, mitigation proposed by the Biotic Resources Group's April 18,2001 (see Attachment 6) letter adequately addresses the biotic issues.
+With the elimination of the lower most turn around, mitigation proposed by the Biotic Resources Group's April 18, 2001 (see Attachment 6) letter adequately addresses the biotic issues.
 In this letter, the Biologist recommends removal of the invasive species and land management practice that will promote the re-establishment of the Coastal Terrace Prairie and other native grasses.

-Two oak trees will be removed as part of this project.
+Two oak trees will be removed as part of this project